Mentor a Young Guy

 A lighthouse represents something that is strong, reliable and immovable, and shows a light showing safe passage.
 It does not tell you to do something, it simply shows you a safer way to go.
 A lighthouse says, if you want to do something really risky and smash on the rocks, then be my guest, but I won’t rescue you.
 I will keep the light shining so that next time you remember how painful your last choice was and maybe choose a better path where my light shines.

-Obviously the main reason is to help out a young guy.
-Most of the young men that are nominated for the Menslink mentoring program do not have a good male role model in their lives.
-You undoubtedly know from your own childhood how important male role models are.
+Obviously, the main reason is to help out a young guy.
+Most of the young men who are nominated for the Menslink mentoring program do not have a good male role model in their lives.
+You undoubtedly know from your childhood how important male role models are.
 That steady, mature influence can make all the difference for a young guy.

 There’s plenty in it for you personally as well: